10 things to do in London in spring

-The tourist influx in London is always high, also in spring, but especially from May and coinciding with certain dates such as Easter or Easter.
+The number of tourists in London is always high, also in spring, although especially from May onwards and coinciding with certain dates such as Easter or Easter.
 Even so, it does not reach high season periods in terms of the number of visitors as is the case of the months of July and August.
 Therefore, and taking into account the influx of tourists I recommend this season of the year for the visit.

 London prices in spring

-Prices in London in spring are not as high as at other times of the year such as summer or Christmas, especially for flights and accommodation.
+London prices in spring are not as high as in other times of the year such as summer or Christmas, especially in terms of flights and accommodation.
 Even so, I recommend that you book your flights and hotels as early as possible so that you can benefit from greater discounts.

-What to bring in your suitcase to visit London in springtime
+What to pack to visit London in springtime

-If you travel to London in spring, keep in mind that temperatures will not be as cold as at other times of the year, but even so, regardless of the month in which you visit (March, April, May or June), I recommend that you take a sweater or sweatshirt.
+If you are traveling to London in spring, keep in mind that the temperatures will not be as cold as at other times of the year, but even so, regardless of the month in which you visit (March, April, May or June), I recommend that you take some sweaters and sweatshirts.
 In addition, it is essential that you take a raincoat and waterproof footwear, as the rain can surprise you when you least expect it.